 Portland 1908: A Long-Gone Memorial Stone

+The black and white photograph was published in Pacific Monthly, July-Dec 1908, a popular monthly magazine from Portland.
 The caption reads, "Chinese Cemetery in Portland.
 Though callous as to the living, the Chinese are extremely regardful of the dead."
-No comment is needed.

 The historical data that follows is taken largely from the writings of the University of Victoria's David Chuenyan Lai, who not only played a leading role in preserving the cemetery but has studied it intensively (note 1), supplemented by personal communication with him.
 Data on individual tombs are from the editors' own observations